-(Note: It will be challenging to use the 4th edition because the chapters in the 4th and 5th are not the same due to two new chapters.
+(Note: It will be challenging to use the earlier editions because the chapters in earlier editions are not the same due to two new chapters in the 5th edition.
 In addition to the two new chapters, there is new content.
-Please note that students are responsible for finding the relevant pages in the 4th edition.)
+Please note that students are responsible for finding the relevant pages in the earlier editions.)

 (Note: The 9th edition is acceptable as the chapters in the 9th and 10th are the same.
 Please note that students are responsible for finding the relevant pages.)

 |ONLINE QUIZ 1||40||20||07 Sep 2020|

 |ASSIGNMENT 2||80||40||12 Oct 2020||(see note 1)|